craigfrancis/php-is-literal-rfc/readme-v2.md

 This ensures the value cannot be a source of an Injection Vulnerability, because it does not contain user input.

-This technique is used at Google (as described in "Building Secure and Reliable Systems", see [Common Security Vulnerabilities, pages 251-255](https://static.googleusercontent.com/media/sre.google/en//static/pdf/building_secure_and_reliable_systems.pdf#page=287), which shows how "developer-controlled input" prevents these issues in Go); it's used by FaceBook developers (ref [pyre type-checker](https://eiv.dev/python-pyre/), which has been added to Python 3.11 via [PEP 675](https://peps.python.org/pep-0675/)); and Christoph Kern discussed it in 2016 with [Preventing Security Bugs through Software Design](https://www.youtube.com/watch?v=ccfEu-Jj0as).
+This technique is used at Google (as described in "Building Secure and Reliable Systems", see [Common Security Vulnerabilities, pages 251-255](https://static.googleusercontent.com/media/sre.google/en//static/pdf/building_secure_and_reliable_systems.pdf#page=287), which shows how "developer-controlled input" prevents these issues in Go); it's used by FaceBook developers (ref [pyre type-checker](https://eiv.dev/python-pyre/), where the **LiteralString** type has been added to Python 3.11 via [PEP 675](https://peps.python.org/pep-0675/)); and Christoph Kern discussed it in 2016 with [Preventing Security Bugs through Software Design](https://www.youtube.com/watch?v=ccfEu-Jj0as).
 Also explained at [USENIX Security 2015](https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern), [OWASP AppSec US 2021](https://www.youtube.com/watch?v=06_suQAAfBc), and summarised at [eiv.dev](https://eiv.dev/).

 ## The Problem